-Just beyond the Lower Yosemite Falls Trail (which is also an excellent beginners trail- we mentioned it in #3 on this list) is Cook’s Meadow Loop.
+Just beyond the Lower Yosemite Falls Trail (which is also an excellent beginner trail- we mentioned it in #3 on this list) is Cook’s Meadow Loop.
 It’s a one mile, flat loop.
-On this loop you’ll get to see half-dome (Yosemite’s most challenging day hike) and Yosemite Falls.
+On this loop, you’ll get to see half-dome (Yosemite’s most challenging day hike) and Yosemite Falls.

 Near to Cook’s Meadow Loop is the beautiful Mirror Lake.
 The hike to reach Mirror Lake is 2-5 miles long depending on whether you do the full loop around the lake.
 It has minimal elevation and the lake is one of the most popular swimming spots so feel free to take a dip and cool down at the end of your hike.